 Area Media Officers work with our three Area Co-ordinators, Belfast, North and South, and 11 District Commanders to generate information which supports district policing objectives and local policing plan priorities.
 Their role is both proactive and reactive, creating content to support local policing whilst also responding to media enquiries relevant to their area.

 Area Media Officers work in collaboration with local council representatives, community and voluntary organisations and other key stakeholders to deliver accurate, timely and relevant information to the public.

 Ensuring that our officers and staff are kept up-to-date with what is happening across the Police Service at both a strategic and operational level is critical to the success of our organisation.

 Our Internal Communications team is responsible for a number of areas including Employee Engagement, delivering campaigns to support major change projects within the Police Service and highlighting ongoing important issues.
 This is done by the production of various internal publications and the ongoing development of communications channels.

-Corporate Communications staff along with local officers manage all of our social media platforms, including our 32 Facebook and 33 Twitter accounts.
-With over 510,000 followers, our social media channels provide us with an instant way to engage with the local communities we serve.
+Corporate Communications staff along with local officers manage all of our social media platforms, including our 17 Facebook pages, 19 Twitter accounts, 1 Instagram account, 1 LinkedIn page and our Youtube channel.
+With over 1 million followers, our social media channels provide us with an instant way to engage with the local communities we serve.
 They work closely with officers and staff at a local level to ensure we get relevant and engaging content on your local social media channels.
 We actively explore emerging technologies and communications channels so that we can deliver the very best social media experience to you.